stan-dev/design-docs/designs/0031-deprecation-schedule.md

    accumulating in the meantime.
 Additionally, saving all such minor changes for a major version bump dramatically increases the friction for updating.
-While some may find it preferable to have to update their models only once, the small requirement of (at most) 1-2 changes per version is likely preferable to the many required changes a major version would bring.
+While some may find it preferable to have to update their models only once, the smaller and more frequent changes are likely preferable to the many required changes intermittent major versions bring.

 2. Do not allow the deprecation of features.
 If we do not plan on actually removing deprecations, emitting warnings to the user is simply annoying and